paduagroup/tutorial-conda/README.md

 This creates a `miniconda3` folder in your home dir, and also asks to modify your shell configuration files to enable activation of the conda environment (you'll have to close and reopen your terminal shell).

-If conda is not activated automatically you can do that with
+If Conda is not activated automatically you can do that with

     conda activate